What is it?

 - bottom shuffling (scooting)- moving on bottom instead of crawling

 - delays in gross motor skills - walking, jumping hopping ball skill

 - a preference for sedentary activities instead of being active

-Our team of physiotherapists are experienced in assessing and treating babies and children with hypotonia.
-Physiotherapy treatment aims to promote a child’s core strength, independence and ability to reach physical milestones.
+Our team of physiotherapists is experienced in assessing and treating babies and children with hypotonia.
+Physiotherapy treatment aims to promote a child’s core strength, independence, and ability to reach physical milestones.
 Treatment will be specific to a child’s needs, age and abilities and we will use games and activities to help promote normal development.
-We liaise closely with parents, carers and teachers to help assist your child to gain strength in their muscles and develop motor skills.
+We liaise closely with parents, carers, and teachers to help assist your child to gain strength in their muscles and develop motor skills.

 Our physiotherapists will:

 - Assess their joints for hypermobility

 - Assess your child's gross motor skills

 - Provide advice for preschool /school as necessary